robert-beall/text-counter-pro/README.md

-# templ8
+# WordWise
-A lightweight application for generating various kinds of templates based on user parameters.
+A lightweight application for displaying basic statistics about pasted text.